UKPLab/linspector/extrinsic/readme.md

 * All json configuration files are provided under the `config/%TASKNAME` except from SRL.
-* To train and evaluate the models with AllenNLP, simply change the file paths in `run_%TASKNAME.py` file, then run the file
+* To train and evaluate the models with AllenNLP, run `python config/%TASKNAME/run_%TASKNAME.py` (you might need to adjust paths)